Smoothly knotted and topologically unknotted nullhomologous surfaces in 4-manifolds

 \subjclass[2020]{Primary 57K45, 57R55; Secondary 57R40, 57R52}

-\emph{Abstract}: We point out that recent constructions of inequivalent smooth structures yield a manufacturing procedure of infinite sets of pairwise smoothly non-isotopic nullhomologous 2-tori and 2-spheres inside a myriad of 4-manifolds.
-The corresponding infinite set consists of topologically isotopic surfaces that topologically bound a handlebody in several instances.
+\emph{Abstract}: We point out that recent constructions of inequivalent smooth structures yield a manufacturing procedure of infinite sets of topologically isotopic and pairwise smoothly inequivalent nullhomologous 2-spheres and 2-tori inside a myriad of 4-manifolds.
+These surfaces bound a locally flat embedded handlebody but not a smoothly embedded one, and include the first examples of nullhomotopic 2-spheres in closed 4-manifolds to display such behavior.
+We exhibit an example of a locally flat non-smoothable embedding of a nullhomotopic 2-sphere in a closed smooth simply connected 4-manifold.